NORTHERN LONG-EARED BAT

 The bat with which the northern myotis is most apt to be confused is the little brown myotis.
 The northern myotis differs from that species by its longer ears, longer and more sharply pointed tragus, and less glossy appearing pelage.

 This species occurs in the northeastern quarter of the United States and southern Canada west to Alberta and eastern British Columbia.
 Its distribution in Kansas is not well known and may be expanding.
 The species was not known to occur in Kansas until 1951, when individuals of the species were found hibernating in the gypsum mines in Marshall county.
 Before 1972, the species was known only from the vicinity of those mines.
 The status of the mines as a hibernaculum for the species is uncertain (see the account of Myotis lucifugus).
 In central Kansas, the northern myotis was regarded as a migrant that flew over the state in spring and autumn but did not breed here.
 Pregnant bats finally were discovered in north-central Kansas in the 1990s, and the species has become relatively common in riparian woodland in Phillips, Rooks, Graham, Osborne, Ellis, and Russell counties.
 The species conceivably will be found in other counties where riparian woodland provides opportunities for roosting.
-If the mines in Marshall County no longer serve as a hibernaculum, the species must migrate to another state to hibernate.
+If the mines in Marshall County no longer serve as a hibernaculum, this population might be extirpated from the state.
+It is unclear where this species occurs in Kansas, and overwintering sites are unknown.

 County Breakdown: County Name (# occurrences)